 Today, AI is being used for image recognition, object identification, detection, classification and automated geophysical feature detection.
 These are underlying tasks that once required the input of a human.

-Focusing on how artificial intelligence will impact accountants, AI will very soon help you to automate much of the routine and repetitive activities that are undertaken on a daily, weekly or annual basis.
+Focusing on artificial intelligence in accounting, AI will very soon help accountants automate much of the routine and repetitive activities that are undertaken on a daily, weekly or annual basis.

 1. Predictive and forecasting solutions